-The information in this document is for homes sold with a DPA (Designated Protected Area) - Restricted Staircasing lease on the new shared ownership model.
+The information in this document is for an Older Persons Shared Ownership home on the standard shared ownership model.
 There are variations of shared ownership which have different features.
 For more information on the variations, see the 'Key information about the home' document.